Arnan-Dee/Kafka/README.md

 Further, since consumer progress is recorded as a write to the offsets topic, the above capability is leveraged to enable applications to batch consumed and produced messages into a single atomic unit, ie. a set of messages may be considered consumed only if the entire ‘consume-transform-produce’ executed in its entirety.

 V1.0

 Simple Producer/Consumer

 V1.1

-Simple Producer/Consumer with manually commit offsets V1.2
+Simple Producer/Consumer with manually commit offsets

+V1.2

-Producer/Consumer with Arvo/JSON Serde and Schema registry V1.3
+Producer/Consumer with Arvo/JSON Serde and Schema registry

+V1.3

 Producer/Consumer with Exactly-Once Guarantee.

 V2.0

-Simple Stream application, simple agg, stateless
+Simple Stream application, simple agg, stateless.

 V2.1

-Simple Stream application, simple agg, stateful
+Simple Stream application, simple agg, stateful.

 V2.2

-Simple Stream application, windowed operation
+Simple Stream application, windowed operation.

 V3.0

 Stream application with DB(data enrichment)